One some planar Baumslag-Solitar actions

 \end{proof}

-\begin{lema} If $\lambda>n$, and $\mu <1 $ then $f=\id$. \end{lema}
+\begin{lema} If $|\lambda|>n$ and $|\mu| <1$, then $f=\id$. \end{lema}

 \begin{proof} As in the previous lemma, each $f$-orbit is contained in a vertical line.
-So, if $x$ is not fixed by $f$ it is recurrent by Lemma \ref{rec}, which is impossible for line homeomorphisms.
+Thus for any $x\in\R^2$, applying Lemma \ref{rec} with $\nu=dy$ shows that $x$ is a recurrent point for the restriction of $f$ to the vertical line containing $x$.
+So $x$ must be fixed by $f$, since line homeomorphisms do not have recurrent points that are not fixed.

 \end{proof}